PacificBiosciences/pbampliconclustering/README.md

-# Tools for clustering of PacBio CCS reads
+# Tools for clustering and phasing of PacBio CCS reads

 This repo contains python3 tools to cluster PB CCS reads using kmer counts and clustering algorithms provided by the [Python Scikit-learn machine learning toolset](https://scikit-learn.org/stable/index.html).
 The primary use case is for amplicon data, where reads cover a specific region in a reference dataset.
 For non-targeted data, options are provided to cluster any mapped sequence data covering a defined region in a reference sequence (i.e. WGS data).

+An alternate tool `LongAmpliconPhasing.py` recently added provides a variant splitting and phasing model for phasing PacBio HiFi/CCS targeted reads.

 ## Dependencies